Brimbank Park: Features

 The park fields recreational activities with facilities including walking and cycling tracks, playgrounds, picnic areas, amenities and a café.
 The park is located along Old Calder Highway with an entrance off Keilor Park Drive.

 The Maribyrnong River flows through the park, which holds as one end of the 25km Maribyrnong River Trail.
 At Keilor, the river winds back on itself in a horseshoe bend, before winding south again at Brimbank Park.
 Brimbank Park is home to wildlife including swamp wallabies, blue tongued lizards and echidnas.
 Birds including parrots, herons, galahs, blue wrens, yellow-tailed thornbills, rosellas, flame robins and the peregrine falcon can also be seen in the park.

+Events

+In 2025, the site hosts a regular 5 km parkrun.